The New Zealand Embassy in Beijing will be hosting a dawn service on 25 April to commemorate ANZAC Day.

 New Zealand and China have a relationship that started in the 1840’s.
 Since New Zealand and China established diplomatic relations in December 1972, the relationship has developed rapidly, particularly in recent years.

-China attributes “four firsts” to New Zealand:
+China attributes “five firsts” to New Zealand:

 - In 1997 New Zealand became the first country to agree to China’s accession to the WTO by concluding the bilateral negotiations component of that process.